nathen-lee/LoL-result-prediction/README.md

 - <mark>creepscore</mark> corresponds to the total sum of the minions and monsters killed by the players on the team.

 # Framing the Problem
+We decided to work on the prediction problem of determining whether a team will win or lose a game.
+To achieve this, we are constructing a binary classifier model that utilizes the provided features to predict the outcome - whether the team won (1) or lost (0) a game.
+The information we'll be needing as features are: 'gametype', 'league', 'kills', 'dragons', 'elders', 'heralds', 'barons', 'towers', 'visionscore', and 'creepscore'.
+Given the unbalanced distributions of international and regional games, we evaluated the model's performance using the f1-score metric, as it is well-suited for classification problems of this nature.

 # Baseline Model